OCD Therapy · Garden City, NY · Virtual Across New York

 Obsessions around morality, faith, sin, prayer, confession, or whether you are doing the “right” thing.

-Body checking, symptom Googling, reassurance-seeking, and repeated fear that something serious was missed.
+Persistent fear of having or developing a serious illness, often involving body checking, symptom Googling, reassurance-seeking, or repeated fear that something was missed.

 Existential OCD